ni/nimble/packages/nimble-components/src/accordion/specs/IxD.md

 <sub>Click (one panel open at a time)</sub>
 </p>

-If a component in a panel is in an error state, the error state is indicated on the associated header button when closed (if not also when open).
+If a component in a panel is in an error state, the error state is visually indicated on the associated header button when closed (and maybe also be visually indicated when open).

 <p>
 <kbd><img src="spec-images/Accordion-5.png"></kbd>